pgorman/dangerjaunt/minirules.md

 11    | Treasure & trick/trap
 12    | Treasure (concealed/hidden)

+### Traps and Tricks ###

+Make deadly traps obvious.
+What the trap does and its trigger beg investigation, but telegraph its presence to the players.
+Foreshadow a room that fills with poison gas, for example, with an acrid smell and faint hissing noise;
+players who fail to cautiously pursue those hints (or retreat from the room) can't complain about a save-or-die roll after they turn the dogging wheel on the opposite door, only to find both doors sealed and green steam gushing from nozzles in the ceiling.

+Make gotcha traps --- poison needles in door knobs or faux floors that drop characters into pits without warning --- inflict only minor damage or temporary penalties, like 1--3 HP damage or double-vision for a day (-1 to hit).

+Tricks differ from traps in that they befuddle players rather than harming characters.
+Tricks might be as simple as a false door, or as sophisticated as an imperceptively revolving room that opens onto different hallways depending on its orientation.
+Tricks include puzzles, riddles, and nonsense, like a sliding tile game built into a dungeon floor that must be arranged to show a picture of an open door, or a verse inscribed on a wall that must be completed by following the rhyme scheme.

 ### Adventure Checklist ###

 When planning a session, especially a short adventure or lair-type dungeon, consider including the following elements: